Global Engagement: Arts, Exile and Refugee Integration in Europe

 theater: playstation in association with Jungi Mundu

-April 4 – 14, 2026
+April 2026

 “Jungi Mundu,” means “Join the World” in the local Calabrian dialect.
-Jungi Mundu aims to facilitate the reception and integration of asylum seekers and migrants, promoting a sense of community and collaboration between local residents and newcomers.
+Jungi Mundu facilitates the reception and integration of asylum seekers and migrants, promoting a sense of community and collaboration between local residents and newcomers.
 Adopting a scattered hospitality approach, contrasting with traditional crowded migration centers, it provides a safe haven for families and minors, allowing them to actively participate in community life.
 This collaborative effort has transformed communities like Camini into symbols of internationalism and humanitarian aid.

 PARTNER ORGANISATIONS